 8. Is Open-Minded

 We are living in ever-changing times.
 Matters of the heart arise now more than ever and are very accessible through books, music, and the internet.
-Books for children are now covering a wide range of topics including mental health, bullying, sexuality, and race.
+Books for children now cover a wide range of topics, including mental health, bullying, sexuality, and race.
 Whilst you don’t need to litter your bookshelves with these and thrust them into your child’s life, it is wise to allow for age-appropriate conversations with your child.
 If you are open-minded, they will be too.

 Remember that children aren’t born judgemental.
-A good mother knows this and in turn, has it in her control to pass it onto her child.
-Children are by nature inquisitive, so questions surrounding these topics will crop up and will be very matter of fact.
-How you respond, and how much time you give for these subjects, will be the foundation for your child’s core belief system.
+A good mother knows this and, in turn, has it in her control to pass it onto her child.
+Children are inquisitive by nature, so questions surrounding these topics will crop up and be very matter-of-fact.
+How you respond and how much time you give to these subjects will be the foundation for your child’s core belief system.

 9. Takes An Interest